jcolag/entropy-arbitrage/2020-04-19-techstack.md

 ## Picking a Technology Stack

-When I refer to a [stack](https://en.wikipedia.org/wiki/Solution_stack), here, I mean a set of technologies where each piece generally rests on the foundations of another.
+When I refer to a {% wiki Solution_stack|stack|en %}, here, I mean a set of technologies where each piece generally rests on the foundations of another.
 In web programming, the stack is usually something like the following.

  * A computer, which I'm going to ignore just now,
  * A programming language,
- * An [object-relational mapper](https://en.wikipedia.org/wiki/Object-relational_mapping) that gives the language easier access to a database,
+ * An {% wiki Object-relational_mapping|object-relational mapper|en %} that gives the language easier access to a database,
- * An [application framework](https://en.wikipedia.org/wiki/Application_framework), which provides...well, a *framework* for you to plug in functionality around a minimal application,
+ * An {% wiki Application_framework|application framework|en %}, which provides...well, a *framework* for you to plug in functionality around a minimal application,
  * Some libraries to make the framework do additional things, and
- * A [front-end](https://en.wikipedia.org/wiki/Front_end_and_back_end) library to simplify building the user interface.
+ * A {% wiki Front_end_and_back_end|front-end|en %} library to simplify building the user interface.

 There are some issues to consider in this choice, some of which may be more important to you than others.
 And incidentally, if you'd like some more information on databases, I recently posted [an overview]({% post_url 2020-04-05-database %}) about what databases are and---in extremely broad terms---how they work.